Switch Language

 After successful configuration, you’re ready to go.

 Open Cursor’s chat interface (shortcut Cmd/Ctrl + L).
-In the model selection dropdown, you’ll see the deepseek-chat you just added.
+In the model selection dropdown, you’ll see the deepseek-v4-flash you just added.

 Select it, and start chatting.
 Try asking it to write a simple function to test it out.